How to Create a Vendor Shortlist for Events

 No references available.
 Every established vendor should be able to provide 2 to 3 references from recent events.
 "We do not share client contacts" is a red flag, not a privacy policy.

 Resistance to written agreements.
 Verbal promises disappear on event day.
 If a vendor pushes back on putting terms in writing, including cancellation policies, payment schedules, and scope of work, move on.
+Our guide to vendor contract red flags covers the specific clauses and behaviors to scrutinize before signing.
 Our article on vendor cancellation contingency plans covers why this documentation matters.

 Overpromising on capacity.
 A solo photographer who claims to cover a 300-person event across three rooms.
 A catering team of four handling a plated dinner for 200.
 Ask about staffing levels and subcontracting.
 Vendors who overcommit are the ones who underdeliver.